My name is Louise Sharples.

 I will value you as an individual and respect your views and wishes.
 I will offer you confidentiality, acceptance and empathy.
 I will not usually give advice or tell you what to do; my aim will be to stay by your side as you rebuild your trust in yourself.

-If you are unsure whether counselling is for you, I offer a 30-minute, no obligation session at a cost of £20.
+If you are unsure whether counselling is for you, I operate a no obligation first session at a cost of £40

-This initial assessment provides us with an opportunity to establish your requirements.
-If after this you wish us to work together, we will arrange a second session to establish and agree a therapeutic plan to fit your needs.
+This initial appointment provides us with an opportunity to establish your requirements.
+If after this you wish us to work together, we will arrange a second session and establish and agree a therapeutic plan to fit your needs.

 Sessions are up to 60 minutes; longer sessions may be available on request.
 The cost of a 60 -minute session is £40.
 Longer sessions will cost more, depending on session duration.